-- Laying the path bare.
-This is an idiom of bell hooks.
-It is a call to reveal knowledge about the path you traveled that led to attainment of social and cultural capital.
+- Lay the path bare.
+This is a call to reveal knowledge about the path you traveled that led to attainment of social and cultural capital.
 This knowledge should be made plain to others who do not possess that capital.

-- Sharing beyond your immediate concern.
+- Share beyond your immediate concern.
 Share with people who are not situated in the world precisely as you are situated.

-- Speaking truth.
+- Speak truth.
 Stop pretending things are fair.
 Don’t be defeated; be honest.